${desc_content} ${desc_content} Myanmar 2026: Civil War & Checkpoint Map | Region Alert

 Myanmar travel safety 2026: civil war zones, Yangon security, Shan State risks, and operational safety assessment for business and NGO teams.

-In November 2025, a humanitarian convoy carrying medical supplies from Mandalay to Lashio was stopped at a Tatmadaw checkpoint outside Pyin Oo Lwin.
-The drivers were detained for 72 hours.
-The supplies were confiscated.
-The organization running the convoy had no advance warning, but Burmese-language Telegram channels in Mandalay Region had been reporting increased military vehicle movements and new checkpoint deployments along the Mandalay-Lashio highway for five days prior.
-A Shan-language Facebook group in Hsipaw had posted photographs of troop reinforcements three days before the seizure.
+In January 2026, a humanitarian convoy carrying medical supplies from Mandalay toward the Chinese border was stopped at three separate armed group checkpoints in a 40-kilometer stretch of the Mandalay-Lashio highway.
+The first was Tatmadaw, the second was Ta'ang National Liberation Army (TNLA), the third was Myanmar National Democratic Alliance Army (MNDAA).
+Each demanded different documentation.
+The convoy lost four days.
+The supplies reached their destination after the medical emergency they were meant to address had already resolved.
+Burmese-language Telegram channels in Mandalay Region had been reporting increased military vehicle movements and new checkpoint deployments along this corridor for five days prior.
+A Shan-language Facebook group in Hsipaw had posted photographs of TNLA troop reinforcements three days before the seizure.

 That is the intelligence gap in Myanmar.
-The country has been in a state of civil war since the military coup of February 1, 2021.
-The State Administration Council (SAC), the junta, controls Naypyidaw, parts of Yangon and Mandalay, and some major transportation corridors.
+The country has been in active civil war since the military coup of February 1, 2021.
+The State Administration Council (SAC) controls Naypyidaw, parts of Yangon and Mandalay, and some major transportation corridors.
 But the People's Defence Forces (PDF), ethnic armed organizations (EAOs), and a patchwork of local resistance groups contest or control vast stretches of the country.
-The front lines shift weekly.
+Front lines shift weekly.
 Airstrikes hit civilian areas.
 Landmines proliferate on both sides.
 And the information that determines whether a road is passable, a border crossing is open, or a township is under active bombardment circulates in Burmese, Shan, Karen, Chin, and Kachin, not in English.

 This guide is not for tourists.
 It is for operations teams, NGO security managers, logistics coordinators, and mining companies that need to make decisions about personnel and assets in or adjacent to Myanmar.